mozilla/rhino/README.md

 ### Requirements

-Rhino requires Java 11 to build.
-It will (currently) build with Java versions up to at least Java 21.
-However, not all tools work with Java 21, such as "spotless", so Java 11 is required for regular developers.
+Rhino requires Java 17 or higher to build.
+The "spotless" tool, which enforces code formatting, will not run on older Java versions and you will receive a warning.
+If in doubt, Java 21 works great.

+Rhino runs on Java 11 and higher.
+The build tools use the "--release" flag to ensure that only features from Java 11 are used in the product.

+The CI tools run the Rhino tests on Java 11, 17, and 21.
+Regardless of what version of Java you are building with, you can test on another Java version using the RHINO_TEST_JAVA_VERSION environment variable.

 ### How to Build